 Subject: School Traffic Safety — MSTA Study Implementation

 Superintendent Jackson, I am a [parent at (school) / resident of (neighborhood)] writing about the South Buncombe school corridor — Overlook Road, Pinchot Drive, Springside Road, and Long Shoals Road — serving Estes Elementary, Koontz Intermediate, Valley Springs Middle, and TC Roberson High.
-Two school buses have crashed on this corridor in under a year.
+Three school buses have been involved in crashes on this corridor in just over a year, including an April 30, 2026 rear-end chain collision on Long Shoals Road.
 NCDOT crash data shows Overlook Road at 3.2 times the statewide average for roads of its type.
 NCDOT’s MSTA unit completed a Traffic Operations Study for all four schools in October 2025 and delivered it to Buncombe County Schools.
 That study recommends rerouting the Estes Elementary car rider line off Overlook Road — a change that would significantly reduce daily conflict between parent vehicles, school buses, and pedestrians.
 Five months later, implementation has not begun.
 The City of Asheville, the Sheriff’s Office, and NCDOT are all actively working on this corridor.
 Buncombe County Schools needs to do the same.
 I’m asking you to provide a public timeline for implementing the MSTA recommendations, starting with the Estes car rider reroute.
 [Add one personal sentence — e.g., “My child rides the bus on this corridor every day.”]
 Sincerely, [Name · Address]

 Script: Email City Council